Hubs-Foundation/hubs-docs/docs/dev-client-gameplay.md

 ```

 `addObject3DComponent()` checks whether an `Object3D` is associated for an
 entity.
-It throws an exception if already asssociated.
+It throws an exception if already associated.
 It prevents multiple
 `Object3D` associations.

 ```typescript